NikKowPHP/social-brain/chapters/chapter-9.md

 #### **Case Study: Cracking the Code on Jane**

 Maria's biggest challenge was Jane, a brilliant but cynical senior architect with a strong [ICON: Shield] Sentinel profile.
 Jane trusted no one.

-Maria realized her first attempt at Calibrated Vulnerability failed because Jane's Sentinel brain saw it as a weakness.
-To connect, Maria needed to honor Jane's strength.
+Maria's first attempt at Calibrated Vulnerability had failed because Jane's Sentinel brain saw it as a weakness.
+To connect, Maria knew she needed a new approach, one that started with Jane's world, not her own.

 **Maria's Second Attempt:**
+Maria found Jane after a tense meeting.
+Instead of addressing the conflict head-on, she tried a different door.
+"That was a pretty intense meeting," Maria began.
+"By the way, I couldn't help but notice your drawing.
+You're very talented."

+Jane looked up, surprised and slightly guarded.
+"It's nothing.
+It helps me think."

+"It looked like a bridge," Maria said.

+Jane paused, her eyes distant for a second.
+"My grandfather built bridges.
+He used to say, 'You can't build something to last if you don't respect everything that can make it fall.'
+I just...
+I respect gravity."

-Maria came to Jane with a specific architectural diagram.
-"Jane," she said, "I've been looking at this data flow, and my gut says there's a security risk here I'm not seeing.
+The briefest hint of a philosophy, a personal history.
+It was a tiny opening.
+Maria knew this was the moment to connect Jane's world to her own.
+"I respect gravity, too," Maria said.
+"Which is why I need your help.
+I've been looking at this data flow, and my gut says there's a security risk here I'm not seeing.
 You're the best person in the company at spotting this stuff.
 Would you mind showing me what I'm missing?"

-(A powerful **Status** reward).
+It was a powerful **Status** reward, framed not as a request for help, but as a consultation with an expert.
+It honored Jane's core identity.
+Maria then deployed a second, more direct form of vulnerability.
 "Honestly?
-Because my last attempt to connect with you was a total disaster," Maria added, deploying a second, more direct form of vulnerability.
+I'm also asking because my attempts to connect with you have been a total disaster," she admitted.
 "I'm trying to learn how to lead this team better, and it's clear I can't do that without your trust."

-The raw honesty surprised Jane.
+The raw honesty, combined with the respect for Jane's expertise, surprised her.
 It was a tiny crack in the wall, built on a slow process of demonstrating competence and respect over time.

 #### **The Practice: Execute a "Trust Protocol"**